 If you have arranged for preauthorized recurring payments that will vary in amount, your biller is required to notify you of the amount to be deducted from your Payment Account ten calendar days before the payment date.

 Payment Instructions received on a non-Business Day, weekends or holidays will be considered received on the prior Business Day.
-The cutoff time for processing one-time or recurring payments is 6 P.M.
-Central Time ("CT").
+The cutoff time for processing one-time or recurring payments varies by payment type.
+When you set up a payment, the cutoff time for your payment will be displayed on the screen.

 When you establish a one-time payment, we automatically select the first available standard delivery payment date for your Payee.